yar3333/nanofl-site-content/docs/write_plugin/index.md

 ## Generator
 Generator plugin is a class which implements `nanofl.ide.plugins.IGeneratorPlugin` interface.
-The main method of this class, called by NanoFL IDE, is `generateFiles`.
+The main method of this class, called by NanoFL IDE, is `generate`.
-This method must generate files depend on specified `mode` from data from received `documentProperties` and `library` objects.
+This method must generate files from received `documentProperties` and `library` objects.

 Plugin file must contain registration code (executed on plugin load):
 ```
 nanofl.engine.Plugins.registerGenerator(new MyPluginClass());

 ```
-Plugin file may not have any public variables/functions - core interacts with plugin only by reference from `registerGenerator`.

 For example of the generator plugin written on Haxe, see [CreateJSGeneratorPlugin](https://bitbucket.org/nanofl/plugins/src/default/CreateJSGeneratorPlugin).

 ----------------------------------------------------------------------------------------------------
 <a href="https://bitbucket.org/nanofl/site/src/default/docs/write_plugin/index.md" target="_blank">Edit this page at bitbucket</a>